 Submit the form (linked below) with a link to your video.

 Link us to the best quality you can provide because we run our contest in 1080p and we want to show off your hard work as best we can.
-The minimum acceptable video size is 480 vertical lines because anything less would look terrible.
-And it’s 2017, so there’s no such thing as a maximum file size.
-(Just maybe don’t send a HuffYUV file.)
+The minimum acceptable video resolution is 480p because anything less would look terrible.
+And it’s 2019, so there’s no such thing as a maximum file size—just data caps—so maybe don’t send a HuffYUV file.

-Videos should be playable without additional codecs or configuration in VLC or MPV.
-These support a vast array of codecs and containers, so it shouldn’t be a limiting factor.
-But if your video can’t be played in either of those players, we would need to convert it to be shown in the contest regardless, and the quality will be better if you export a supported format than if we transcode your ideal format into something that we can easily play.
+Videos should be playable without additional codecs or configuration in VLC.
+It supports a vast array of codecs and containers, so it shouldn’t be a limiting factor.
+But if your video can’t be played in VLC, we would need to convert it to be shown in the contest regardless, and the quality will be better if you export a supported format than if we transcode your ideal format into something that we can easily play.

 Preferred containers: MKV, AVI, MPG, and MP4.

 Preferred video codecs: H.264 and MPEG-4.

 The ideal video for our presentation has a 1080p resolution; has video encoded in H.264; has audio downmixed to stereo and encoded in AAC; and is stored in an MKV file.
 While H.265/HEVC is new and awesome, its ecosystem isn’t as mature as our preferred H.264, so we would prefer H.264 over H.265 even if it’s at the expense of a larger video file (we have lots of bandwidth and storage space).